 They help people cope with illnesses and disabilities

 Being sick is no fun, but being sick in the smartphone age is considerably more fun (relatively speaking).
 There are apps for everything: Managing illnesses, addressing learning disabilities, teaching sign language, even finding accessible restaurants, hotels, and attractions in your city.
 And for people who can’t use their hands, there’s a hands-free Android phone called the Sesame Enable, so anyone can stay connected to the world around them.

-Smartphones and tablets as textbook replacements might sound luxurious, but this strategy actually saves schools money.
+Smartphones and Tablets as textbook replacements might sound luxurious, but this strategy actually saves schools money.
 The reason?
-For the cost of a few static textbooks, students can get an entire internet’s worth of dynamic information in a mobile device.
-So it’s no wonder that schools in developing continents like Africa are opting for this high-tech alternative to traditional media.
+For the cost of a few static textbooks, students can get an entire internet’s worth of dynamic information on a mobile device.
+So it’s no wonder that schools in the developing continents like Africa are opting for this high-tech alternative to traditional media.